DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Introduction

 \section{Introduction}

-Multi-agent reinforcement learning (MARL) \citep{littman1994markov} is a paradigm for learning agent policies that may interact with each other in cooperative or competitive settings.
-MARL algorithms can be applied to train agents to play soccer \citep{stone2005robocup}, two-player games \citep{silver2017go2, silver2018alphazero}, and ad-hoc teamwork tasks \citep{barrett2012analysis}.
-Training multiple agents at once is challenging, since an agent updating its own strategy induces a nonstationary environment for other agents, potentially leading to training instabilities.
-To overcome these issues, agent policies can be set up as a monolith, be trained together but then deployed individually \citep{rashid18qmix, foerster18coma}, or be coordinated through some form of communication. \citep{Lowe2017MultiAgentAF, jaques19socialinfluence, liu2021coachplayer}.
+Multi-agent reinforcement learning (MARL) \citep{littman1994markov} is a paradigm for learning agent policies that may interact with each other in cooperative or competitive settings \citep{silver2017go2, silver2018alphazero,barrett2012analysis, leibo2017multi}.
+Training multiple agents at once is challenging, since an agent updating its own strategy induces a nonstationary environment for other agents, potentially leading to training instabilities, and offsetting any theoretical guarantees single agent RL algorithms confer.
+To overcome these issues, agent policies can be set up as a single, centralized joint policy, be trained together but then deployed individually \citep{rashid18qmix, foerster18coma}, or be coordinated through some form of communication \citep{Lowe2017MultiAgentAF, jaques19socialinfluence, liu2021coachplayer}.

 Fully distributed training of agent policies remains an open problem in MARL.
-Distributed, or decentralized training is desirable in various settings, such as those with a large number of agents, where parallelism, robustness, or scalability is needed, where agents are faced with changing environments \citep{marinescu2017prediction}, where agents learn in a lifelong manner \citep{thrun1998lifelong}, or where ensuring privacy is a concern \citep{leaute2013protecting}.
+Distributed, or decentralized, training is desirable particularly in situations where parallelism, robustness, flexibility, or scalability is needed.
+Such settings include where there are a large number of agents, where agents are faced with changing environments \citep{marinescu2017prediction}, where agents must perform tasks in varying team configurations over their lifetime \citep{thrun1998lifelong}, or where ensuring privacy is a concern \citep{leaute2013protecting}.

-This paper considers learning MARL policies in a decentralized manner without explicit communication or a central training mechanism, by using individual distribution matching against demonstrations to assist learning.
-In the proposed approach, the individual agents learn to match the state (or observation) visitation distribution of demonstrations from corresponding expert agents that have been trained together on the task of interest.
-For example, demonstrations of expert football/soccer players could be useful when training robot players \citep{stone2005robocup}.
-Another natural example for matching demonstrations is that of human medical teams trained to accomplish difficult, specialized tasks.

-The theoretical analysis shows that agents independently, turn-by-turn updating their policy to improve the visitation distribution matching to that of their corresponding expert demonstrations leads to convergence to the joint expert policy under conditions on the demonstration policies and each agent's improvement of its individual imitation learning objective.
-The result is based on showing that each agent improving its private objective increases a lower bound on the objective of matching the joint expert policy.
-The analysis further shows that when expert policies are aligned with a given task, distribution matching can be combined with the task reward without perturbing the Nash equilibrium.